 Mary Lowell Leary Emeritus Professor of Medicine, Infectious Diseases, and Molecular Pharmacology and Experimental Therapeutics, Mayo Clinic; Distinguished Investigator, Mayo Clinic; Director, Mayo Vaccine Research Group; Editor-in-Chief, VACCINE

 Dr. David W. Dodick

-Chief Science Officer & Co-Chair, Atria Academy of Science & Medicine
+Chief Science & Medical Officer, Atria; Co-Chair, Atria Academy of Science & Medicine

 Professor Emeritus, Mayo Clinic; Founder and Former Director of the Headache Program and the Sports Neurology and Concussion programs, Mayo Clinic; Founder and Former Director of the Neurology Residency and Headache Fellowship programs, Mayo Clinic; Adjunct Professor, Norwegian University of Science and Technology; Adjunct Professor, University of Copenhagen